trevor-moon/matlab-style-guide/README.md

 ## Style-Guide

-Briefly, most of the previously developed style guides and naming convention documents are inspired by the same 2 or 3 sources.
+**Disclaimer:** The style-guide in this project is my opinion.
+However, it follows most of the content/consensus in previously referred documentation.

 - [MATLAB Style 2.0][matlab-style-2.0]
 - [Elements of MATLAB Style][elements-matlab-style] with [updates][elements-matlab-style-updates]